crandylb/grandios/README.txt

 README.txt -- For grandios repository on GitHub, CRB, Oct 3, 2012
 03/24/2013 CRB Correct make testfiotinc and added -fsigned-char.
+10/11/2013 CRB Add debug version.

 Files in this directory:

 grandios.c    Grand I/O system in C for Stage2
-grandios.h    include file for grandios makefile      make file for grandios and its test program fiotinc.c     test program for grandios as used in stage2 iotd.txt      test data for fiotinc fiot	      subdirectory containing test output: fiot.ch3      test output on channel 3
+grandios.h    include file for grandios grandios.o    the production version of grandios object file grandios.dbug.o  the debug version for use with gdb makefile      make file for grandios and its test program debug  	      version of makefile to build debug version for gdb iotinc.c      test program for grandios as used in stage2 iotd.txt      test data for fiotinc fiot	      subdirectory containing test output: fiot.ch3      test output on channel 3